Feastio

 Golden Gate Bridge

-For starters, there's the chance to drive across the Golden Gate Bridge, a symbol of the Bay area, often shrouded in fog.
+For starters, there's the chance to drive across the Golden Gate Bridge, a symbol of the Bay Area, often shrouded in fog.
 Such was the case on the morning we departed San Francisco for Sonoma wine country.

 The Golden Gate Bridge opened on May 27, 1937, after only four years of construction.
 It was built to connect San Francisco with Marin County across the Golden Gate Strait.
 At its completion, it was the longest suspension bridge in the world, with a total length of 8,981 feet (2,737 meters).

-The bridge's color is "International Orange."
-The architect, Irving Morrow, chose it because it complemented the natural surroundings and provided visibility in foggy conditions.
 Due to the harsh weather, the bridge is fully painted every year.
 It was designed to withstand high winds and earthquakes and remains an engineering marvel, even by today's standards.

 On the north side, we made our first stop of the day by exiting the highway into the H. Dana Bowers Rest Area & Vista Point for a few photos.